kubernetes/enhancements/keps/sig-api-machinery/1965-kube-apiserver-identity/README.md

 list of living servers with distinct podIPs.
 A server can get its own IDs via downward API.

-We prefer false positives over false negatives, because false negatives are more harmful.
-In the storage version API scenario, if a kube-apiserver accidentally missed a heartbeat and got its Lease garbage collected, its StorageVersion can be falsely garbage collected as a consequence.
+We prefer that expired Leases remain for a longer duration as opposed to collecting them quickly, because in the latter case, if a Lease is falsely collected by accident, it can do more damage than the former case.
+Take the storage version API scenario as an example, if a kube-apiserver accidentally missed a heartbeat and got its Lease garbage collected, its StorageVersion can be falsely garbage collected as a consequence.
 In this case, the storage migrator won’t be able to migrate the storage, unless this kube-aipserver gets restarted and re-registers its StorageVersion.
 On the other hand, if a kube-apiserver is gone and its Lease still stays around for an hour or two, it will only delay the storage migration for the same period of time.

-### Risks and Mitigations

-A new namespace will be reserved for storing kube-apiserver identity Lease objects.
-There is a chance that existing clusters may already be using the namespace.
-We mitigate the risk by documenting the namespace in the release note and use a feature gate to disable the behavior in alpha release.

 ## Design Details